Jungfrau Park: Failure of Mystery Park

 In the winter of 2004, the park and its governmental support came under heavy criticism by the news channel SRG SSR idée suisse.
 Owing to failed expectations that projected 500,000 guests per year when in 2005 only 200,000 visited the park, Mystery Park found itself in dire financial straits.
 Operation of the park was suspended on 19 November 2006.

 Critics also attributed the park's failure to other reasons: some cited von Däniken's biases regarding alien interactions with ancient civilizations.
 Although these ideas worked well for his book and documentaries, they had less appeal for theme park visitors.

 Reopening

 On 16 May 2009, the park was renamed Jungfrau Park and reopened by its new owner, New Inspiration Inc., for the summer season hoping to attract at least 500 visitors a day until 1 November.
 In June, a children's paradise (German: Kinderparadies) was planned.
 It opened again for the 2010 season.

+In August 2025, the site was taken over by Etherlaken, a regenerative living innovation centre co-founded by CEO Ralph Horat and Ethereum co-founder Mihai Alisie and Jürgen Wowra.
+The project reimagined the space as a hub for community development and decentralized technology.